dpsjksjx900/fusion2x/README.md

 ## How to Run Fusion2X

 1. Download/extract Fusion2X.
-2. Double-click `run_fusion2x.bat` (Windows) or run `bash run_fusion2x.sh` (Mac/Linux).
+2. **Windows:** Double-click `run_fusion2x.bat`.
+3. **Mac/Linux:** run `bash run_fusion2x.sh` to install dependencies, then execute `python setup_models_unix.py` once to download the model binaries.
    - These scripts set up a virtual environment and start the GUI via `gui.py`.
-   - The first run may take a few minutes while dependencies and models are downloaded.
+   - The first run may take a few minutes while dependencies are downloaded.
+On Mac/Linux the models are downloaded by `setup_models_unix.py`.
-   - All dependencies, models, and FFmpeg will be installed automatically in the `.venv` and `models/` folders.
    - You can also run `python gui.py` directly if you manage your own environment.
-3. The Fusion2X GUI will launch.
+4. The Fusion2X GUI will launch.
 All logs are saved in `logs/`.

 ### CLI usage